-Likewise, WeSpire's methodology utilizes triggers to inspire employees to take action.
-Triggers are embedded in our employee engagement platform and are tailored to employee preferences and habits, which make them even more powerful.
+WeSpire’s methodology uses triggers to inspire employees to take action.
+These calls-to-action are embedded in our employee engagement platform and are tailored to employee preferences and habits.

 When you create an environment for social networking, and a mechanism to capture online behaviors, triggers become a natural part of changing behavior (or habit change).
 These applied behavioral science factors work together to encourage people to make positive actions.